Azure/bicep-registry-modules/avm/res/machine-learning-services/workspace/README.md

   ]
   ```

+### Parameter: `associatedApplicationInsightsResourceId`

+The resource ID of the associated Application Insights.
+Required if 'kind' is 'Default' or 'FeatureStore'.

+- Required: No
+- Type: string

 ### Parameter: `associatedKeyVaultResourceId`

 The resource ID of the associated Key Vault.
-Required if 'kind' is not 'Project'.
+Required if 'kind' is 'Default', 'FeatureStore' or 'Hub'.

 - Required: No
 - Type: string

 ### Parameter: `associatedStorageAccountResourceId`

 The resource ID of the associated Storage Account.
-Required if 'kind' is not 'Project'.
+Required if 'kind' is 'Default', 'FeatureStore' or 'Hub'.

 - Required: No
 - Type: string